Skip to content

 Step 2Start Moving Your Files

-Microsoft OneDrive lets you start moving your Dropbox files in a couple of ways: using the mobile app or the website.
-We’ll explain both methods.
+Microsoft OneDrive lets you start moving your Dropbox files through two main routes: the mobile app or the website.
+Both methods achieve the same goal.

 Using the OneDrive Website